luccadimario/Web-Testament/README.md

 Uses React.JS to form a comfortable user interface that is also securely integrated.

-Communicates with a privately hosted proxy server. *Currently just pulls simple information from external APIs.*
+Communicates with a privately hosted proxy server.

 Communicates with MySQL server to record user data and hold page text.